martinmenchon/martinmenchon/README.md

 # Hello there!

-My name is Martín, I'm a Software engineer also I'm a Ph.D. student at UNCPBA.<br>
+My name is Martín, I am a Software engineer and also a PhD student at UNCPBA.<br>
 I worked in different areas such as:
 * 🖥️ Computer Vision
 * 📈 Sales forecasting